PoorTuna/MalbaroDiscordBot/readme.md

 # Discord Propaganda Bot

-A Discord bot that generates and posts propaganda-style images on a schedule, with music playback capabilities.
+A Discord bot that generates and posts propaganda-style images on a schedule, with music playback capabilities and CS2 game monitoring features.

 ## System Requirements